SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 and examples provided in this document MUST be interpreted in the character case presented to develop a conforming implementation.

+The examples in this document assume that request and response messages are properly formatted XML documents.

 # RESTful transport for EPP or REPP